SNprime24/Assembler/README.md

 Input (Assembly):
 ```
-ADD x12, x13, x14
+ADD x23, x18, x19
 ```

 Output (Binary):
 ```
-00000001101001100000001100110011
+00000001001110010000101110110011
 ```

 The tool reads the `input.asm`, processes the instruction, and outputs the binary equivalent into `output.bin`.

 ## Contributing

-Contributions are welcome!
-If you find a bug, want to add more instruction support, or improve the code structure, feel free to:
+Contributions are welcome!!
+If you find a bug, want to add more instruction support, or improve the code structure feel free to submit a pull request or open an issue

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README should cover the essential aspects of your project, guiding users on how to use and contribute to it.
-Let me know if you'd like any further customizations!